 During training, the internal state of the neurons is gradually tweaked and refined so that the network transforms its input in just the right ways to produce the correct output.
 This is done by feeding in a sample of training data, checking how far the network's output is from the correct answer, and adjusting the neurons' internal state to make it more likely that a correct answer is produced next time.
 When done thousands of times, this results in a trained network.

 A particular arrangement of layers is referred to as an architecture, and different architectures are useful for different tasks.
 The default neural network architecture provided by Edge Impulse will work well for our current project, but you can also define your own architectures.
 You can even import custom neural network code from tools used by data scientists, such as TensorFlow and Keras.

-To begin training, click Start training.
+The default settings should work, and to begin training, click Start training.
 You'll see a lot of text flying past in the Training output panel, which you can ignore for now.
 Training will take a few minutes.
-When it's complete, you'll see the Last training performance panel appear at the bottom of the page:
+When it's complete, you'll see the Model panel appear at the right side of the page:

 Congratulations, you've trained a neural network with Edge Impulse!
 But what do all these numbers mean?

 At the start of training, 20% of the training data is set aside for validation.
 This means that instead of being used to train the model, it is used to evaluate how the model is performing.
 The Last training performance panel displays the results of this validation, providing some vital information about your model and how well it is working.
 Bear in mind that your exact numbers may differ from the ones in this tutorial.